 With the activity overview, users can benefit from Shopware’s characteristic versioning system.
 If a user is in editing mode for an Experience World, they can now look at the activity feed on the right.
 This displays which modifications have been made by which users and when.

 What else is being developed?
-Initial information on Workflow Builder
+Initial information on the Flow Builder

-With the the Publisher feature, a fixed workflow is being implemented for Shopping Experiences, which serves as the basis for the new workflow builder.
+With the Publisher feature, a fixed workflow is being implemented for Shopping Experiences, which serves as the basis for the new Flow Builder.
 A workflow will then no longer only be created in the process from draft to live version, but it will be able to show several statuses.
 It is also planned for these to be linked to authorisations, i.e.: authorisation processes can be set via the access authorisation settings.
 For example, this may be set up for employees in the Marketing team to create and edit drafts which can then only be published by the Marketing directors.
-However, we currently envisage that far more complex authorisation processes can be depicted with Workflow Builder.
+However, we currently envisage that far more complex authorisation processes can be depicted with Flow Builder.
 Besides fixed workflows, it should be possible to specify user-defined workflows.
 Multi-layered structures can also be reproduced with Shopware, and these can be specifically adjusted for each company.
-Workflow Builder will be completed in a further iteration which is expected to be released in autumn 2021.
+The Flow Builder will be completed in a further iteration which is expected to be released in autumn 2021.

 Conclusion: the Publisher features simplify everyday work